-CJCC staff will send the Annual Progress Report and instructions to subgrantees by January 15, 2015.
-Subgrantees are required to complete and submit the report to CJCC by February 15, 2015.
-The report covers the previous grant year, January 1, 2014-December 31-2014.
+CJCC staff will send the Annual Progress Report and instructions to subgrantees by January 15, 2016.
+Subgrantees are required to complete and submit the report to CJCC by February 15, 2016.
+The report covers the previous grant year, January 1-December 31, 2015.
 CJCC will review and validate the reports and follow up with subgrantees as appropriate.
-CJCC has until March 30, 2015 to submit the reports to OVW.
-Forms and instructions can be found at the Measuring Effectiveness Initiative website.
+CJCC has until March 30, 2016 to submit the reports to OVW Forms and instructions can be found at the Measuring Effectiveness Initiative website.

 If the Office on Violence Against Women detects any errors (provided in the "Red Flag Report") your agency must supply the CJCC with corrected information within 5 business days of the request for corrections.
-Failure to submit these annual reports in a timely manner will significantly delay any and all sub grant expenditure reimbursements submitted within the grant period.
-Continued delays will result in a staff recommendation to Council requesting a reduction in the overall grant award.